Tautorn/git-flow/two-releases.md

 #### Attention:

+> When existe more than a release candidate (RC) then is necessary more attention!

+* Last release has all features from previous RC, example:
+  - Existing two RC, RC 1.0 and RC 2.0, when a feature is sent to RC 1.0 is necessary merge with RC 2.0 too.
+But, when a feature is sent to RC 2.0, this feature it is not merged with RC 1.0.
+  - Remember, RC 2.0 are created from RC 1.0, then RC 1.0 must be contains only yours features.
+  - When RC 1.0 is merged with master, RC 2.0 logically will have RC 1.0 featurs, simple :)
 * All new features from the sprint must be created from release candidate.
 * If exist a bug in master and he are fixed, when it happens is necessary update all branchs with master (if necessary), avoiding conflict and others.
 * Hotfix in sprint are fixeds in branch origins.